sectorsedgecommunity/mapping-docs/docs/json/weather.md

-# Json file → Rain
+# Json file → Weather

 You can copy into your own maps and edit it.
 Remove the comments when you copy this into your map.